Representative Roger Bruce

-Roger Bruce was born in Harlem, New York.
+was born in Harlem, New York.
 He attended St. Emma Military Academy graduating after serving as the Battalion Executive Officer and Company Commander, demonstrating leadership skills very early in his life.
 He then went on to graduate from Morehouse College where he majored in Political Science.
 As a student, not only did he succeed academically but also displayed great concern for his fellow students and the next generation of students.
-He was President of the Political Science Club and reinstituted the Frederick Douglas Tutorial Institute to help high school students struggling in school.
+He was President of the Political Science Club and reinstituted the Frederick Douglas Tutorial Institute to help struggling high school students and to help prepare them for college.
 During college, he interned for former Atlanta Mayor Maynard Jackson at the law firm of Jackson, Patterson, Parks and Franklin.
 He is married to Angela, an Educator and has three children Andrea, Brandon and Ariel and three grandchildren.

 His first major piece of legislation was to provide for a licensing process for developers in response to elderly constituents that were being taken advantage of.
 He then sponsored the Time Out for Schools Legislation to protect parents that needed time off from work to address issues at their child’s school.
 After being asked to provide the same protection for parents that were providing assistance to their aging parents the bill was amended and became known as the Parent Protection Act, receiving support from many groups, including the Georgia Federation of Teachers, Georgia Council on Aging, AFL-CIO, PAGE, Georgia PTA, AARP and many more.
 He also sponsored a bill that was signed into law in June 2013 to prohibit internet companies from charging a fee to remove mug shots from their sites if you have been exonerated for the offense you were accused of.
 He has also introduced legislation to assist minority and women entrepreneurs with accessing state contracts.
 His most recent legislation includes HB 22 that allows citizens to vote at any precinct within their county versus having to go to a specified location to vote.
 He also introduced HB 21 to assist minorities in accessing state contracts.
 His most recent legislation, HB 514, allows citizens of Unincorporated South Fulton County the opportunity to vote to establish their own city.
 Voters overwhelmingly chose to create what is now the City of South Fulton.
 His campaign slogan “Bruce Will Produce…Again” is most appropriate.